almamigratoria-netizen/Leaflet-SVGMarkers/README.md

 > [!NOTES]
 > glyphs tested with font-awesome 4.7, boxicons, bootstrap-icons 1.13.1<br/>
 > adding a glyph or number automatically reduces the dot radius to zero<br/>
-> Standard CSS specificity rules apply to SVG's.
-Presentation attributes in SVG's have the lowest priority, element style attribes the highest.
+> Standard CSS specificity rules apply to SVG's, too.
+Presentation attributes in SVG's have the lowest priority, element style attribes the highest.<br/>
 > URL's for images can be canonical, relative (i.e., './images/foo.png'), or dataURL's.
 SVG's passed as strings will be converted to a dataURL.

 ## The SVGMarkerUtil class